 Islamic law formulated in classic fiqh, especially family law, which provides a set of the so called should-be-norms ought to be able to address and be adaptive to this situation.
-The emerging questions are: Must the tenets of Islamic law12 be kept strictly and consequently ulama' leave society and its changes without any legal solution?
+The emerging questions are: Must the tenets of Islamic law be kept strictly and consequently ulama' leave society and its changes without any legal solution?
 Must the socio cultural condition which has changed rapidly be judged by the same law as it was firstly founded by ulama' individually or in a certain school?

 Based on the above reason and provoked by the glowing movement of family law reform in Muslim countries since the twentieth century, the Team of Gender Mainstreaming (TGM) simultaneously issued the Counter Legal Draft of Kompilasi Hukum Islam.
-This is an alternative draft of the Compilation which for
+This is an alternative draft of the Compilation which for the most part uses gender and feminist approach.
+According to the team, the inquiry and reformulation of the Compilation hold by them in a more specific logic is based on a rationale that both in existential and substantial outlook, the Compilation is not capable enough to deal with many complex social problems.
+Moreover, the Compilation has a basic weakness in its vision and mission.
+Some sections in the Compilation contradict Islamic principles taught literally in the Qur'an, such as

-11 A source mentions that an educational access level of women in Indonesia has moved upwards though it is sill worrying compared to men's access.
+A source mentions that an educational access level of women in Indonesia has moved upwards though it is sill worrying compared to men's access.
 As an example, the ratio of women from men in graduation at senior high school is 92.8 percents in 2002.
 The ratio of illiteracy in 1999 is 5.3 percents form women and 2.7 percents for men.
 Women are also at the biggest number looked from the uneducated twenty four years old people, 17.39 percents for women and 7.68 percents for men.
 This data is cited from Fajar Newspaper, 9 March 2006.

-12 The term of Islamic is used generally to refer aspects of shari'a.
+The term of Islamic is used generally to refer aspects of shari'a.
 After independence in the most Muslim country, the term of Islamic law is specified and limited referring to the family law issues.
-Abdullah Ahmed an-Nai'm (2002), "Shari'a and Islamic Family Law Transition and Transformation," in Islamic Family Law in a Changing World: A Global Resource Book, Abdullah Ahmed an-Na'im, ed., London: Zed Book, p.
+Abdullah Ahmed an-Nai'm, "Shari'a and Islamic Family Law Transition and Transformation," in Islamic Family Law in a Changing World: A Global Resource Book, Abdullah Ahmed an-Na'im, ed., (London: Zed Book, 2002), p.
 2.